b-cubed-eu/documentation/pages/dev-guide/code-collaboration.md

 A [code of conduct](https://opensource.guide/code-of-conduct/) is a document that establishes expectations for behaviour from all software participants.
 Adopting and enforcing it can help to create a safe and positive working space.

 All software MUST have a code of conduct, as a `CODE_OF_CONDUCT.md` file following the [Contributor Covenant](https://www.contributor-covenant.org/) template.
-All participants to software MUST abide by its code of conduct.
+All participants to software SHOULD abide by its code of conduct.

 To add a `CODE_OF_CONDUCT.md`: